One of the Good Guys by Araminta Hall

 Buy the book

-Where Blood Runs Cold by Giles Kristian can be purchased from Amazon on Kindle and in hardback, and as an eBook from Kobo and iBooks.
+One of the Good Guys by Araminta Hall can be purchased from Amazon on Kindle and in hardback, and as an eBook from Kobo and iBooks.
 See also Ethical Book Search.

 About the author